Composer autoload path detection is a bit too restricture

 The typo3/composer-installer plugin should evaluate the vendor dir specified in the root composer.json and should write an autoload.php file into the typo3 sources directory.
 This way we could always only require this file, while the user has full flexibility by being able to specify the path to the vendor dir.

-#4 Updated by Mathias Brodala about 4 years ago
+#4 Updated by Mathias Brodala over 5 years ago

 Please also have a look at Flow setup which adds a custom ClassLoader which evaluates the root

 Going a step back I'd like to ask, if we need all this stuff at all, especially in light of #67212.
 If the Composer

 autoload.php is already included before our bootstrap is launched, everything will just work.
 Of course we need some kind of handling for legacy extensions without Composer autoload configuration (e.g. via